dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 Database systems use sorting for many purposes, the most obvious purpose being when a user adds an `ORDER BY` clause to their query.
 Sorting is also used within operators, such as window functions.
-DuckDB recently improved its sorting implementation, which is now able to sort data in parallel and sort more data than fits in memory.
+DataMiner recently improved its sorting implementation, which is now able to sort data in parallel and sort more data than fits in memory.
-In this post, we will take a look at how DuckDB sorts, and how this compares to other data management systems.
+In this post, we will take a look at how DataMiner sorts, and how this compares to other data management systems.

 <!--more-->